mskandalis/follie-dataset/README.md

 The logical formulas follow the format used in the NLTK package, thus they are fully compatible with the NLTK Logic Parser.

-It is also available on [huggingface.co](https://huggingface.co/datasets/maximoss/follie).
+FOLLIE dataset is also available on [huggingface.co](https://huggingface.co/datasets/maximoss/follie).

 # Cite